Luis Fernando Larrazabal

-Luis Fernando Larrazabal (born 10 October 1992 in Caracas, Venezuela) is a Venezuelan Olympic show-jumping rider.
+Luis Fernando Larrazabal Simón (born 10 October 1992 in Caracas) is a Venezuelan Olympic show-jumping rider.
 He competed at the 2015 Pan American Games and at the 2023 Pan American Games.
 He won a golden team medal at the 2013 Bolivarian Games, with the Venezuelan team.

 He is the second of the three children of Juan Larrazábal and Anabel Simon.
-In May 2021, he married Venezuelan Alexia María Thermiotis (Princess Iman bint Abdullah sister-in-law).
-On October 6, 2022, his twins were born; Athina and Alexandros and on June 3, 2024, their third daughter was born; Olympia.
+In May 2021, he married Venezuelan Alexia María Thermiotis.
+On 6 October 2022, his twins were born; Athina and Alexandros and on 3 June 2024, their third daughter was born; Olympia.

 Larrazabal represented Venezuela at the 2024 Olympic Games in Paris.
 He finished 63rd in the individual competition.